Chi-Matty/Predictive-Analytics-for-At-Risk-Customer-Identification/README.md

 - Data integration
 - Exploratory data analysis to understand customer behavior.

-Random Forest classifier was used to predict churn risk based on demographic and behavioral features, with model performance evaluated using accuracy, precision, recall, F1-score, and precision-recall curves.
-Threshold calibration was also applied to accurately identify churners while minimizing misclassification of loyal customers, providing insights to support informed business decisions on customer retention strategies.
+A Random Forest classifier was used to predict churn based on demographic and behavioral features.
+Model performance was evaluated using accuracy, precision, recall, F1-score, and precision-recall curves.
+Threshold calibration was applied to accurately identify churners while minimizing misclassification of loyal customers, providing actionable insights to support proactive business decisions.

 ### Demographics, Spending and Correlation Insight:
 - High-income customers dominate the customer base (35%), suggesting that revenue is concentrated among fewer, wealthier individuals.
 Marketing or retention strategies aimed at this segment could disproportionately affect overall revenue.